intelligentlilli/kemurisense.github.io/fonts/README.md

 	> fontello-cli --config ./fontello-config.json install
 4.  copy the .ttf, .woff and .woff2 files into this directory
 5.  delete the subdirectory

+# New West Hill Fonts

+Are the fonts in the two subdirectories.
+When we move over, we will only require these fonts